As a psychotherapist, you may find yourself asking “Do I really need to be on therapy directory sites to get new patients?”

 One of the many ways search engines determine what page to show your website on is by looking at how many other sites link to you … and how “important” those linking sites are.

 Psychology Today, for example, is one of the most respected and well-known sites in the psychotherapy field.
-Search engines know this and put great importance on a link from that site.
-The same goes for other therapy directory sites.
+Search engines know this and would put great importance on a link from that site.

 A simple rule of thumb is this: if it’s free, you should add yourself.
 If you have to pay, do your research first.
 Here are a few things to think about: